Bow River Loop

 General Area

 A gentle, scenic loop that follows the milky-blue waters of the Bow River.
-This is the perfect choice for a low-effort recovery walk or for those wanting to explore the valley floor.
+This is the ideal choice for a low-effort recovery walk or for those wanting to explore the valley floor.

 The trail begins at the Bow River parking lot near the train station.
 It follows both banks of the river, connected by two sturdy bridges.
 The path is wide, flat, and mostly forested.